geonetwork/core-doc-sources/eng/developer/source/harvesting/index.rst

     will not conflict with the other one.
 As a side effect, this prevent locally created metadata from being changed.

 #.
-The harvesting engine does not store results on disk so they will get lost
+The harvesting engine stores results in the database as part of the harvest
-    when the server will be restarted.
+    history.

 #.
-When some harvesting parameters are changed, the new harvesting type must
+When harvesting parameters are changed, the new harvesting type must
-    use them during the next harvesting without requiring to reboot the server.
+    use them during the next harvesting without requiring server restart.